-This section explains how to configure and use Integrated Lights Out (iLO) on HPE Apollo 4200 Gen10 nodes.
+This section explains how to configure Integrated Lights Out (iLO) on HPE Apollo 4200 Gen10 nodes.

 To configure the iLO port, you must have root access to the client-facing network through SSH.
 For example, you can use the